Watch the video to find out the basics of investment funds and how they work.

 At Citibank, we offer you a myriad of wealth management options including global asset management services operating from Singapore.
 Whether your goal is to capitalize on market opportunities, save for a comfortable retirement, secure your children's education or just to accumulate wealth, Citibank's wide array of wealth management options can help you diversify your investments and achieve your financial goals.

-Partnered with the best fund managers around the globe, Citibank has the knowledge and experience to bring you appropriate wealth management, asset management and investment fund options to best suit your individual needs.
+Partnered with the best fund managers around the globe, Citibank has the knowledge and experience to bring you appropriate wealth management, investment fund options and asset management in Singapore to best suit your individual needs.